-The School District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication including asthma medication or epinephrine auto-injectors, or medication required under a qualifying plan or the storage of any medication by school personnel.
-A student's parent/guardian must indemnify and hold harmless the School District and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student's self-administration of an epinephrine auto-injector and/or medication, and/or a medication required under a qualifying plan. or the storage of any medication by school personnel.
+A student may possess an epinephrine auto-injector, e.g. (EpiPen®) and/or asthma medication prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a "School Medication Authorization Form."
+The School District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication or epinephrine auto-injector or the storage of any medication by school personnel.
+A student's parent/guardian must indemnify and hold harmless the School District and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student's self-administration of an epinephrine auto-injector and/or medication, or the storage of any medication by school personnel.